sa1nt/spring-jms-service-bus/README.md

 The goal is to investigate how to use Azure Service Bus from a Spring Java program with minimal dependencies.

+## TODO

+1. investigate how to route messages from to different Subscriptions on a Topic, like in [RabbitMQ Topic exchange](https://www.rabbitmq.com/tutorials/tutorial-five-java.html)
+2. investigate ways to allow access to a Topic from other Azure Subscriptions
+   1. how to allow a consumer to create a Subscription for himself
+      I don't want to keep all the Topic Subscriptions in my IaC code

 ## Usage

 ### Setup